Hallandale Beach Emergency Order 20-13 limits activities at City Voting sites

 Parks and Beach Reopening

-The City welcomes its residents to enjoy designated parks for walking and/or jogging and the beach for limited ocean and recreation activities while adhering to specific guidelines and restrictions.
+The City welcomes its residents to enjoy designated parks for limited activities and the beach for limited ocean and recreation activities while adhering to specific guidelines and restrictions.
 Visit CoHB.org/ParksReopening for guidelines and restrictions.

 City Marina Reopening